 For example, you might want to refine your press break, or your full-court press, or how you will defend a certain star player, or how you will attack their zone defense, etc.

 Later in the season during tournament time, we will often reduce our practices from 120 minutes to 90 minutes or less and focus on team skills and the upcoming game.
 It has been said that more tournament games are lost by over-practicing than under-practicing.
-Players can get "burned-out" by the end of the season.
+Players can get burned-out by the end of the season.
 We want our tournament run to be fun... mostly looking forward to playing games, with short practices in-between.

 Open or closed practicesWhether to allow parents, spectators in the gym during practice is up to you and your philosophy.
 But make sure you have rules established from the start of the season.

-End practice on an upbeat, positive noteWe like to end our practices with a drill that builds team spirit.
-This is fun thing to end with.
+End practice on an upbeat, positive noteWe like to end practices with something fun that builds team spirit.
 With our varsity and JV teams, we have each player shoot a shot from half-court.
 If no-one makes it, everybody runs.
 If just one player makes the half-court shot, NOBODY runs!

 NOTE: Also see Coach Ken Sartini’s practice planning form.